Guest post by Joel D Canfield

 About the Author:

 Since he started reading Webster’s Unabridged Dictionary at the age of four, Joel D Canfield has been trying to use up all those words.
-He has written and self-published 9 business books, 1 mystery, and over 100 songs.
+He has written and self-published 9 business books, 5 mysteries, and hundreds of songs songs.
 He mentors aspiring authors in writing craft and self-publishing at SomedayBox.com.